tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 (λJ.J J) (λy.y (y (λg λm. m g (λf.λx.f (f x)))))
 ```
 The top left of this post shows a [graphical representation](https://tromp.github.io/cl/diagrams.html) of the term.
-The last 16 bits of the program---making up almost a third of its size---encodes
+The last 16 bits of the program, making up almost a third of its size, encodes
 the term λf λx. f (f x), which takes arguments f and x in turn, and iterates f twice on x.
-The function λf λx. f<sup>n</sup> x, that iterates a given function n times on a given argument
+In its generalized form, the function λf λx. f<sup>n</sup> x,
-is called Church numeral n, and is the standard way of representing numbers in the λ-calculus.
+called Church numeral n, is the most common way of representing numbers in the λ-calculus.
-The encoding of Church numeral n is 00 00 (01 110)<sup>n</sup> 10 of size 5n+6 bits.
+The encoding of Church numeral n is 0000(01110)<sup>n</sup>10, of size 5n+6 bits.

 The program, which we'll name after its discoverer, can be expressed more legibly as